If you or a family member has a urinary tract infection, you'll need to see your healthcare professional for antibiotics.

 - symptoms such as diarrhoea or abdominal discomfort.

-If you have symptoms of a urinary tract infection, you must see your doctor.
+If you have symptoms of a urinary tract infection see your doctor, pharmacist or nurse.

-You must take all the antibiotics you're given, even if your symptoms go away.
-If you don’t do this, the infection may become resistant to the antibiotic and may keep coming back.
+You must take all the antibiotics you're given, even if your symptoms go away, to make sure the infection doesn’t come back.
+Not finishing the whole course of antibiotics may also cause the infection to become resistant to the antibiotic and it won’t work as well if you need it again.

 - your symptoms haven't improved within three days of starting antibiotics

-- you have shaking chills or fever (temperature over 39 degrees Celsius), a rapid pulse, or are feeling very unwell
+- you have shaking chills or fever (temperature over 39ºC), a rapid pulse, or are feeling very unwell

 - you have any other new or worse symptoms.

-- Ural or Citravescent sachets can help make your urine less acidic and less painful to pass.
+- Ural or Citravescent sachets may make your urine less acidic and less painful to pass.
 You can buy these from a pharmacy.
+The use of these sachets for treating urinary tract infections is still being studied.

-- If you can't get any Ural or Citravescent and pain is severe, try urinating in a bath or tub of water, or pour water over your genitals as you urinate to dilute the urine coming into contact with the irritated urethral opening.
+- If the pain when passing urine is severe, it may help to urinate in a bath or tub of water, or pour water over your genitals as you urinate to dilute the urine coming into contact with the irritated urethral opening.

 Call Healthline 0800 611 116 if you are unsure what you should do.